Wunderbyte-GmbH/survey_chatbot/README.md

 help - show help
 cancel - cancel survey
 ```
+Note that the words "start", "setfrequency", "help" and "cancel" should not be changed, but the messages in front of them can be changed.

 - Install Apache and configure Reverse Proxy Configuration for survey_chatbot in your enabled site
 ```
      # Reverse Proxy Configuration for survey_chatbot